 So is $600,000 Enough to Retire?

-Use outline above to figure out if you have enough to retire given your specific situation.
+Use the outline above to figure out if you have enough to retire given your specific situation.
 This simple retirement calculator may help you as well.

 You would withdraw $30,000 from your savings and have a $24,000 annual benefit from Social Security for a combined income of $54,000.
 If you can live comfortably on that, you are ready to retire.